Purdue CelebratesBlack Excellence

 Learn more about Black history at Purdue, including its early pioneers and key events that helped shape the University’s future through this Purdue Archives and Special Collections timeline.Learn More

-Student Body President Assata Gilmore has made her mark on Purdue and is constantly dreaming up her next giant leap.
+2020-2021 Student Body President Assata Gilmore made her mark on Purdue and constantly dreams of her next giant leap.
 Learn more about her campus involvement.

 Meet Don and Liz Thompson